 Tracy is a long-time advocate for women and families.
 Most recently, she coordinated a large coalition focused on improving the health and well-being of young children and their families in central New Mexico.
 Her past professional experience has included health promotion, birth work, lactation support, and advocating for survivors of sexual and intimate partner violence.
 Born and raised in Appalachia, she has had the pleasure of working, playing, and raising her three children in the East Mountains since 2009.
 Tracy holds a BA in Psychology and Women’s Studies from Miami University, a graduate certificate in Maternal Child Health Epidemiology from University of Arizona, and a Master of Public Health degree from the University of New Mexico.

 Jamie holds a Master’s degree in Psychology specializing in child and adolescent development.
-Jamie has over 10 years’ experience in office related work.
-Prior to starting with SWLC she worked for almost 7 years at a family owned and operated business.
-She has never worked for a non-profit before and she very excited to be working for such a great organization.
+Jamie has over 10 years experience in office-related work.
+Prior to starting with SWLC, she worked for almost 7 years at a family-owned and operated business.
+She has never worked for a non-profit before and she is very excited to be working for such a great organization.